21 Apps to Get You Through Finals This Semester

 Keep these writing and research resources a touch away while working on any final papers you’re getting ready to submit.

 • Grammarly: Use this app to check your work for misspellings, proper grammar, and punctuation to make sure your final papers are as polished as possible!
-(But also be sure to have someone you know review it too, because apps aren’t perfect.)
+(But be sure to ask someone you know to review it too, because apps aren’t perfect.)

 • EasyBib: Never struggle through another manual bibliography again.
 Scan the barcodes of the books you’re using and a citation will magically appear for you to copy over to your paper.